pratikratadiya/dbms/README.md

 4. Triggers
 5. JDBC connectivity

-This repository covers DBMS queries for the following databases:
+This repository covers queries for the following databases:
 1. MySQL
 2. MongoDB